rsruggles/MirageWebEngineSP/README.md

 * Lots of improvements to code structure and file locations.
 General code refactoring to accomodate.
 * Massively reduced amount of world sprites and tiles to include into github.

+### What's new in version ac-0.1.3

+* More restructuring of major core components, code nesting, comments and code documentation.
+* Fixed issue regarding the way the Npc editor pushed changes to the Npcs array.

 ### Authors